Graduate Institute Alum Brings St. John’s-Style Pedagogy to South Korea’s Incheon National University

 Lee, a professor of English language and literature at Incheon National University (INU), co-founded the school’s Great Books Center with colleagues in 2019.
 Based heavily on Lee’s own postgraduate education at St. John’s Annapolis, its discussion-based curriculum teaches students to critically engage with a variety of texts while honing their conversational skills.
 Promoting the liberal arts and discussion-based education in South Korea, Lee says, can “make our society healthier by bringing up free adults—that is, independent readers and thinkers who can work with other people—through books and a balance.”

 Perspectives like this might be taken as a given at St. John’s, but not necessarily in Lee’s world, where the national educational system is heavily based on rote memorization for the standardized college entrance exam.
 College admissions is a competitive affair in South Korea, where it is widely perceived that attending a top school will yield a high-earning career.
-With job applicants outnumbering these coveted positions, the pressure begins for some as early as middle school.
+With job applicants outnumbering these coveted positions, the pressure begins for some as early as elementary school.
 Students attend class, come home, and study some more; many add to their load by enrolling in extracurricular academics and private tutoring on top of homework.
 Burnout is rampant, and reading comprehension, curiosity, and interpersonal development are on the wane.

 Lee became deeply concerned about youth education in South Korea after returning to his home country following more than a decade in the United States.
 He had attended high school and college in South Korea but knew he wanted to study abroad and across disciplines while pursuing an advanced degree.
 With these priorities in mind, he learned about the St. John’s Graduate Institute and decided to apply, matriculating on the Annapolis campus in 1999.

-At St. John’s, Lee recalls surmounting the language barrier thanks in part to his “incredibly nice and patient” tutors and classmates and reading favorite Program authors such as Nietzsche, Euclid, and Melville.
+At St. John’s, Lee recalls surmounting the language barrier thanks in part to his “incredibly nice and patient” tutors and classmates and reading favorite Program authors such as Euclid, Melville, and Nietzsche.
 One memorable accomplishment of Lee’s includes an essay he wrote on Moby Dick: he explored Ahab as a fire worshiper, comparing him to a Greek tragic hero and the themes of Moby Dick to classic themes of sovereignty and hubris.

 Lee, who had taught English literature in the States, noticed upon joining INU that subject-matter textbooks had long been his students’ only assigned reading.
 As a result, he found it difficult to teach beyond their scope.
 Meanwhile, mobile phones and social media platforms have increasingly siphoned their focus and desire to read.